meltano/meltano/docs/src/_guide/installation.md

 Recent versions of Linux and macOS are both fully supported, but Windows is not.

 If you'd like to run Meltano on Windows, you can install it inside the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about).
-You may also try [installing Meltano on Docker](#installing-on-docker), although Docker on Windows is known to have [some idiosyncrasies](https://gitlab.com/meltano/meltano/issues/1261#note_240256080) that might hinder Meltano's ability to function.
+You may also try [installing Meltano on Docker](#installing-on-docker).

 #### Python 3.7, 3.8 or 3.9